 - What information or documents are constantly utilized and moved from one document to the next that can become an automated process?

 - Define each process and break down your workflow.
 Even though this may be a bit more tedious to complete the more specific the better.

 - Gather all employees who contribute to the workflow chain to get feedback and input on ways to make a more effective process.

 Your goal is to make a workflow process that is intuitive, responsive, and flexible.
 As you map at your claim adjudication process you will see tasks pop up that is sheer repetition and can be automated to decrease time-intensive items.
 Start with your obvious low-hanging fruit to analyze patterns.

 The changing landscape in the insurance industry with ‘big data’ taking the driver seat in claim departments puts a spotlight on inaccurate facts and figures due to manual human error.
 Your claims system should give you the confidence to create a robust report and analyze the facts thoroughly with each new claim.
 Tasks such as reviewing claims, adding in notes and documents, sending payments should be in an intuitive workflow.

-Modernizing a claims system business processes will be a big undertaking, however the return on your investment will be rewarding.
-As changes are put in place make sure to schedule milestones every 30 days to gauge if a new processes is working.
-Insurers are now going full speed to reduce claim costs, and with the rapid change both in claims and risks faced updates to business processes have become important to make effective decisions.
+Modernizing a claims system business processes will be a big undertaking, however, the return on your investment will be rewarding.
+As changes are put in place make sure to schedule milestones every 30 days to gauge if a new process is working.
+Insurers are now going full speed to reduce claim costs, and with the rapid change, both in claims and risks faced updates to business processes have become important to make effective decisions.
 Work closely with your claims management software vendor to research and develop the best business rules that create a proactive work environment.
 The end result should be a flexible claims technology solution for both your adjusters and customers.